 Paleo Diet Benefits

-Some studies also suggest that Paleo diet foods also promote gut health, the ingestion of vitamins and minerals, limits fructose, gain better digestion and absorption, reduces inflammation, increases energy, increases insulin sensitivity and best of all promotes weight loss.
+Some studies also suggest that Paleo diet foods also promotes gut health and the ingestion of vitamins and minerals, increases energy and best of all promotes weight loss.

 While scientific studies on the Paleo diet are still in relative infancy, what is clear is that the Paleo diet can be very beneficial from a health and athletic performance standpoint, especially compared to the traditional American diet (high in refined carbohydrates, sugars, and omega-6 and trans fats).